How to Create and Manage an AWS VPC

 Create a Change Set

-Create a Change Set named VPC How-to
+Create a Change Set named How-to VPC

 .